 TheĀ Razer BlackShark V2 HyperSpeed are gaming headphones and aren't really designed with sports and fitness in mind.
 They're bulky, and their boom mic can't be detached for a more streamlined design, making it easy to jostle them off your head during a tough run or workout.
 They also lack an IP rating for water resistance, though that's to be expected from over-ear gaming headphones.

-TheĀ Razer BlackShark V2 HyperSpeed are good for phone calls.
+TheĀ Razer BlackShark V2 HyperSpeed are very good for phone calls.
 Although these are gaming headphones, they have a boom mic that ensures your voice sounds clear, natural, and easy to follow.
-If there's a lot of noise where you're calling, don't worry--their boom mic can easily separate speech from background sound, so you're still easily understandable.
+If there's a lot of noise where you're calling, don't worryātheir boom mic can easily separate speech from background sound, so you're still easily understood.
 However, the headphones themselves aren't designed to reduce ambient sound, so you'll hear a lot of what's going on around you.

-The Razer BlackShark V2 HyperSpeed come in two color variants: 'Black' and 'White'.
+The Razer BlackShark V2 HyperSpeed come in two color variants: 'Black' and 'White.'
 We tested the 'Black' model; you can see our model's label here.
 If you encounter another variant, please let us know in the forums.

 The Razer BlackShark V2 HyperSpeed are the sibling of the Razer BlackShark V2 Pro Wireless 2023 and support a wired USB connection in addition to Bluetooth and non-Bluetooth wireless.
 While not unusual for this brand, they also have a long-lasting continuous battery life of over 81 hours, which puts them well ahead of competitors like the SteelSeries Arctis Nova 7 Wireless.
 Their boom mic also delivers a great overall performance, which is important if you want to communicate with your teammates or enemies.
 Their mid-range price point is reflected in their okay build quality, which feels prone to breakage.